monde/mms2r/README.txt

   puts "does the mail have quicktime video? #{!mail.media['video/quicktime'].nil?}"

-  puts "plus run anything that TMail provides, e.g. #{mail.to.inspect}"
+  puts "plus run anything that Mail provides, e.g. #{mail.to.inspect}"

   # check if the mail is from a mobile phone
   puts "mail is from a mobile phone #{mail.is_mobile?}"